Create a site-to-site VPN connection - shared key authentication - Azure CLI

 Use the az network local-gateway create command to add a local network gateway with multiple address prefixes:

 A VPN gateway must have a public IP address.
+If you want to create an active-active gateway (recommended), you must request two public IP addresses.
 You first request the IP address resource, and then refer to it when creating your virtual network gateway.
-The IP address is dynamically assigned to the resource when the VPN gateway is created.
+The IP address is assigned to the resource when the VPN gateway is created.
 The only time the public IP address changes is when the gateway is deleted and re-created.
 It doesn't change across resizing, resetting, or other internal maintenance/upgrades of your VPN gateway.
-Note that if you want to create a VPN Gateway using the Basic gateway SKU, request a public IP address with the following values --allocation-method Dynamic --sku Basic.
+If you want to create a VPN Gateway using the Basic gateway SKU, request a public IP address with the following values --allocation-method Dynamic --sku Basic.

 Use the az network public-ip create command to request a public IP address.